Kris Ruby of ruby media group

 4. Make sure your pitch is targeted to the right editor.

-5. Proof your pitch in Grammarly and Microsoft Word.
+5. Proofread your pitch in Grammarly and Microsoft Word.

 Pro Tip: Want to increase the click-through rate on your PR pitches to the media?
 Editors are more likely to open email pitches with subject lines that mention the media outlet and topic because freelance writers work for so many different outlets.
 Make sure the subject of the email pitch is relevant to the query and create compelling titles.